ading2210/shimboot/README.md

 For ARM Chromebooks, you may have to tweak the [Xorg configuration](https://xkcd.com/963/) instead.

+You can also try switching between X11 and Wayland, but this requires a different desktop environment than XFCE.

 #### Can the rootfs be compressed to save space?
 Compressing the Debian rootfs with a squashfs is supported, and you can do this by running the regular Debian rootfs through `./build_squashfs.sh`.
 For example:
 ```bash